 Dog dental chews and treats

 Using chew toys and bones that are designed to strengthen and clean your dog’s teeth can help to avoid tartar build-up.
-There are also dog treats design to clean teeth and improve your dog’s breath.
+There are also dog treats designed to clean teeth and improve your dog’s breath.
 These things help to keep your dog’s mouth healthy but are not as effective as teeth brushing.
 And also remember there is no substitute for a dental cleaning by a veterinarian.